devleaks/cockpitdecks-docs/docs/Button/Button Value.md

    formula: ${data:my-local-variable}
 ```

 In the above example, the prefix `data:` denotes internal datarefs.
+The name of the internal dataref is `data:my-local-variable`.

 Internal datarefs can be used as inter-button communication, to set a value in one button, and use or read it in another one.

 ## Internal Button (Activation) Value

 When a button cannot fetch its representation from X-Plane, it is possible to use some Cockpitdecks internal variables made available through the button *state*.
-Each button maintain its state, a few internal variables, that can be accessed in formula.
+Each button maintain its state, a few internal variables’that can be accessed in formula.

-State variables made available to formula are listed in the [[Button Activation]] page.

-The value of the button can then be either a list of (name, value) pairs, or a single value.
+Some state variables are generic, and available for almost every buttons, like for instance the number of time a button was activated.
+Other state variables are activation specific and listed in the [[Button Activation]] page under the activation being used, like for example, the number of times a encoder was turned clockwise.

 Numeric internal values are accessible as `${state:variable-name}` in formula.